joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/04/style/a-previvors-tale.html?searchResultPosition=3

 **Iran Abolishes Morality Police After Months of Protests**\
-`The move appeared to be a concession to the protest movement that erupted after the death of Mahsa Amini, a young woman being held by the morality police for supposedly violating Islamic dress rules.`\
+`The move appeared to be a concession to the protest movement that erupted after the death of Mahsa Amini, a young woman who was being held by the morality police for supposedly violating Islamic dress rules.`\
 https://nytimes.com/2022/12/04/world/middleeast/iran-morality-police.html?searchResultPosition=4

 **North Carolina Power Outages May Stem From Criminal Act, Officials Say**\